 Enjoy a muffaletta lunch from Napoleon House.
 You can get takeout and walk to Woldenberg Park to watch the ships pass on the Mississippi River.
 You’re in the perfect spot to visit a museum, perhaps the Historic New Orleans Collection or the New Orleans Jazz Museum.
 Take your pick and spend the afternoon exploring.

 Head downtown at 5 p.m. for Wednesday at the Square, a free concert series held in Lafayette Square throughout spring.
-This Wednesday, Eric Lindell + Sunpie & Friends will take the stage.
-Food and drinks from various vendors are available as well.
+This Wednesday, Kermit Ruffins and the BBQ Swingers + La Tran-K Band will take the stage.
+Food and drinks from various vendors will be available for purchase.

 For a more formal dinner, or post-concert cocktails, you have several options within walking distance: Seaworthy, Pluck Wine Bar, Meril, Pêche…the options are endless!